-- Ensure the Emergency Response plans are developed, reviewed, revised, updated and maintained on an annual basis. - Maintain revision history for all Emergency Management documents. - Maintain Emergency Management Documentation Distribution lists. - Ensure that incidents are reported to that appropriate regulatory agency. - Ensure that Emergency Response training is provided to all staff as appropriate. - Review and verify that the content of the emergency response training courses is appropriate. - Work with training department to ensure that training is delivered and recorded. - Establish an annual schedule for tabletop/functional exercises and tri-annual full-scale exercises. - Assume the role of Emergency Operations Center (EOC) director for level 3 emergencies. - Activates level 3 emergency response plans. - Activates the Emergency Support Team Plan. - Manage and staff the Emergency Operations Center (EOC) for level 3 emergencies. - Establish the objectives for level 3 emergencies. - Approve ERP updates. - Cascade Seasonal Awareness Briefings to operations.
+- Ensure the Emergency Response plans are developed, reviewed, revised, updated, and maintained on an annual basis. - Maintain revision history for all Emergency Management documents. - Maintain Emergency Management Documentation Distribution lists. - Ensure that emergency incidents are reported to that appropriate regulatory agency. - Ensure that Emergency Response training is provided to all staff as appropriate. - Review and verify that the content of the emergency response training courses is appropriate. - Work with training department to ensure that training is delivered and recorded. - Establish an annual schedule for tabletop/functional exercises and tri-annual full-scale exercises. - Approve ERP updates. - Cascade Seasonal Awareness Briefings to operations.